Sóley (given name)

 Sóley ([ˈsouːl.eiː]) is a feminine given name of Icelandic origin meaning buttercup.
 The name is also in use in the Faroe Islands.
 The name is a diminutive for the Faroese name Sólja, also meaning buttercup, or a combination of the Germanic name elements sol, meaning sun, and ey, meaning island.

 Usage

 The name was among the ten most popular names for newborn girls in Iceland in 2021.
-The name, spelled Soley, was given to eleven newborn girls in the United States in 2021.
-Variant Sólja was among the ten most popular names for newborn girls in the Faroe Islands in 2021.
+The name, spelled Soley, was given to eleven newborn girls in the United States in 2021 and eleven girls in 2022.
+Variant Sólja was among the ten most popular names for newborn girls in the Faroe Islands in 2021 and 2022.